Lakshman Kadirgamar: Cricket World Cup controversy

 Kadirgamar was known for his combative and ready wit.
 When Shane Warne justified Australia's decision to not play in Colombo during the 1996 Cricket World Cup due to the terrorist threat – saying that he could be targeted by a drive-in bomber while he was shopping – Kadirgamar is reported to have said "shopping is for sissies."
 Kadirgamar commented later "There was a storm of protest in Australia.
 A TV interviewer asked me whether I had ever played cricket.
 I said I had played before he was born – without helmets and thigh guards, on matting wickets that were full of holes and stones, and I had my share of broken bones to show of it.
 My friend the Australian foreign minister was drawn into the fray.
 He phoned me.
 We decided to cool things down...
 When the whole episode was over I sent a bouquet of flowers to my Australian counterpart.
 Flowers are also for sissies."

+Navaly Church bombing controversy

+Following the Navaly church bombing by the Sri Lanka Air Force on 9 July 1995, which resulted in the deaths of 147 Tamil civilians, Kadirgamar in his role as foreign minister denied that the armed forces committed the attack and rebuked the Red Cross for issuing a statement blaming the armed forces on the basis of "so-called eye witness accounts".